 Discourse co-founder Jeff Atwood gave it a thumbs up within a few hours, an in less than a week, the code changes were pushed to github.
 And the latest update to discourse (for which Tim helped out with) rolled in my suggestion- now when I look at my invitation displayed, I can see the counts right there in the column heading.

 It’s hardly a world changing feature.
 And this is pretty much old hat for open source software.

 But it feels pretty damn good to ask an idea, have it discussed, and see it appear as a feature in a system I am using.
 Within a week.
 When I make a suggestion in an Apple forum, all you hear are the plinks of small stones falling down a bottom less well.

 Top / Featured Image credits- emailed to me my Tim Owens, ask him where the heck it came from.
 Or just read the freaking graphic.
 That thing on the bottom?
 It’s called an Earl.
 There is a badge generator site, you don’t need Mozilla

 The post "Gimme a Badge!
-My First Discourse Feature Suggestion Baked In" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/08/gimme-a-badge/) on August 25, 2015.
+My First Discourse Feature Suggestion Baked In" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2015/08/gimme-a-badge/) on August 25, 2015.